jasmineiris/cs177_Iro/README.md

 Software “Iro” will be developed using Java Script, CSS and HTML programming languages.
 It will consist of home screen, instructions, game mode and result screen.

--sources code academy for animation of bubbles in Introduction pages.
+- sources code academy for animation of bubbles in Introduction pages.
--bootstrap framework for results pop up screen, text input, sound buttons (using JQuery), -D3J for animation of the clusters.
+- bootstrap framework for results pop up screen, text input, sound buttons (using JQuery), -D3J for animation of the clusters.

 All algorithms used are predefined, except the one that checks for spelled numbers, which was created by David Wayman.